GiraffeSummer/DiscordBotAvatarChanger/README.md

 This will activate on the 20th of December and will stay active for 7 days.

-Now, we need to activate our timer in our javascript:
+Now, we need to start the timer in javascript:

 ```js